Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-5-Endpoint Incident Response Investigation/Incident-Report/incident-report.md

 spf.exe
 ```

-identified as PrintSpoofer, which executed final.exe with SYSTEM privileges.
+identified as PrintSpoofer, which was used to execute `final.exe` with SYSTEM privileges.

 Command: